-This move is used by unhappy clients to express their disappointment with the hotel.
-All reviewers clearly stated their complaints with emotional language, including regretful expressions, as shown in Excerpts 3 and 4 below.
-Dissatisfaction with tourism services is often driven by negative emotions such as anger and remorse (Sánchez-García & Currás-Pérez, 2011), which can result in undesirable outcomes like complaints and negative electronic word-of-mouth communication (Cheng et al., 2005).
-The underlined adjectives and phrases highlight the intensity of their dissatisfaction.
+This move is employed to unhappy clients expressing disappointment towards the hotel.
+All reviewers clearly stated their complaints with feelings and including regretful expressions, such as in the examples in Excerpts 3 and 4 below.
+Acknowledged, dissatisfaction with tourist services can be driven by negative emotions like anger and remorse (Sánchez-García & Currás-Pérez, 2011).
+It can lead to undesirable outcomes like complaining and unfavourable electronic word-of-mouth communication (Cheng et al., 2005).
+The underlined adjectives or phrases express the intensity of their feelings of dissatisfaction.

-a.
-"We were not seated until 920pm having arrived at 8pm we <JP7> were pretty annoyed. ... to our surprise the staff had let himself in to check the bar fridge??No call warning nothing, we could have been in the shower etc. Extremely unprofessional!!."

-- b.
-"Maybe we were expecting little too much as it's a new hotel, <JP13> but still, this hotel made us disappointed so much, especially because of its poor service." - c.
+- a.
+"We were not seated until 920pm having arrived at 8pm we were <IP7> pretty annoyed. ... to our surprise the staff had let himself in to check the bar fridge??
+No call warning nothing, we could have been in the shower etc. Extremely unprofessional!!." - b.
+"Maybe we were expecting little too much as it's a new hotel, but <JP13> still, this hotel made us disappointed so much, especially because of its poor service." - c.
 "Terrible service from the staff in reception and restaurant" <JP17>

 - a.
-"I've stayed in this resort many a times being in the aviation <MY5> industry but never been treated with such invasion of privacy and sleep deprivation" - b. "...such a disappointing stay and we will never ever took this <MY11> hotel such a waste of money" - c.
-"We are really angry and because how they can ask us to wait <MY17> in the quite environment and no light at all for 30minutes. ..this hotel is seriously bad and scary."
+"I've stayed in this resort many a times being in the aviation industry but never been treated with such invasion of privacy and sleep deprivation" < MY5> - b. "...such a disappointing stay and we will never ever took this hotel <MY11> such a waste of money" - c.
+"We are really angry and because how they can ask us to wait in the <MY17> quite environment and no light at all for 30minutes. ..this hotel is seriously bad and scary."